4d/docs/website/translated_docs/fr/ViewPro/method-list.md

 The *formulasCol* is a two-dimensional collection:

-*   The first-level collection contains subcollections of formulas.
+*   La collection de premier niveau contient des sous-collections de formules.
 Each subcollection defines a row.
-*   Each subcollection defines cell values for the row.
+*   Chaque sous-collection définit les valeurs des cellules de la ligne.
 Values must be text elements containing the formulas to assign to the cells. >If a 4D method is used, it must be allowed with the [`VP SET ALLOWED METHODS`](#vp-set-allowed-methods) command.

 You remove the formulas in *rangeObj* by replacing them with an empty string ("").